ben519/MLPB/README.md

 ## How It Works

 MLPB contains a directory of *Projects*.
-Within each project is a *Data* directory and a *Problems* directory.
+Within each project is a designated *Data* directory and one or more machine learning problem directories.
 This looks something like

 ```
 Projects/